Baseflow/XF-Material-Library/README.md

 ```

 Then in your `App.xaml.cs`, pass the resource key of the `MaterialConfiguration` object.
-*The resource key is not specific to the given example above.*

 `MaterialFontConfiguration`'s and `MaterialColorConfiguration`'s properties are optional, they always have a default value.
 For `MaterialFontConfiguration` the default font is the system font. `MaterialColorConfiguration` is seen [here](#color).